arshvin/k8s-nfs-pv-provisioner/docs/how-it-works.md

     Naming convention for basename of new storage asset looks like: __namespaceOfPvc__-__nameOfPvc__-__vol__.
 The _vol_ suffix is constant string but _namespaceOfPvc_ and _nameOfPvc_ are variables values.

     Before creating storage asset the provisioner checks whether the target path exists or not.
 By default if the storage asset is already presented on filesystem the provisioner stops any other actions with error message for provision of the PV for requesting PVC.
 However there are cases when it needs to reuse already existing storage assets for instance due to reinstalling K8S cluster.
-If the PVC has annotation `storage-asset.pv.provisioner/reuse-existing` with any value then the provisioner will reuse existing storage asset if any.
-Otherwise it will try create it.
+If the PVC has annotation `storage-asset.pv.provisioner/reuse-existing` with `true` or `yes` value then the provisioner will reuse existing storage asset if any.
+Otherwise it will try to create it.

     The ownership of the new created storage asset is assigned to UID and GID that can be specified by 2 ways:
-    * by annotations `storage.asset/owner-uid` or/and `storage.asset/owner-gid` of the PVC.
+    * by annotations `storage.asset/owner-uid` (`storage-asset.pv.provisioner/owner-uid`) or/and `storage.asset/owner-gid` (`storage-asset.pv.provisioner/owner-gid`) of the PVC.
     * by `parameters.defaultOwnerAssetUid` or/and `parameters.defaultOwnerAssetGid` of the class storage.
     The PVC's annotations have more precedence.
 If a particular annotation on the PVC is absent the corresponding parameter of the storage class will be used.